fluxninja/aperture/docs/content/concepts/policy/policy.md

 application to modify its operational state to achieve the best possible mode of operation despite overload and failures.

-Policy specification consists of two parts:
+The policy specification consists of two parts:

 ## Circuit